 Having a morning routine help you start the day in the zone.
-Familiar is comforting.
+Familiarity is comforting.
 There is time enough for variety and excitement later in the day.
 Keep your morning tranquil.

 6. Eat something good for you.

-Healthy does not have to taste badly.
+Healthy does not have to taste bad.
 Spend some time planning healthy and enjoyable things to eat.
 Make grocery shopping and meal preparation an adventure, not a burdensome chore.

 7. Make your commute relaxing.

 Look for the least stressful or most enjoyable route when possible.
 Have things in your car that make the trip more enjoyable.
 A cushion for the back, a holder for your drink all add to the flow of the day.